New Mars Rover Needs A Name, But Marsy McMarsface Is Definitely Out, So Don’t Suggest It

 — Airbus Space (@AirbusSpace) July 20, 2018

-So if you’re thinking that “Marsy McMarsface” or “Spacey McSpaceface” are all but a forgone conclusion at this point, think again.
+So if you’re thinking that “Marsy McMarsface” or “Spacey McSpaceface” are all but a foregone conclusion at this point, think again.
 Having learned their lesson for the boat debacle, the ESA isn’t conducting a winner-takes-all online poll.
 Instead, they’re taking suggestions, but astronaut Tim Peake and a panel of experts will have the final word on the craft’s name.

 Peake suggests you consider the craft’s mission in suggesting a name.